LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biomedical-data-producers.md

 2. Work through the DataOne Metadata Educational Module: Lesson 7 - [Metadata](https://www.dataone.org/education-modules).
 3. Explore the use of controlled vocabularies and Common Data Elements (CDE).
 A CDE is a "data element that is [common to multiple data sets across different studies](https://www.nlm.nih.gov/cde/glossary.html#cdedefinition)."
 The NIH [Common Data Element (CDE) Resource Porta](https://www.nlm.nih.gov/cde/)l has identified CDEs for use in particular types of research or research domains after a formal evaluation and selection process.
-   * Take the NIH CDE [interactive tour](https://cde.nlm.nih.gov/home?tour=yes)to learn how to use the site.
+   * Take the NIH CDE [interactive tour](https://cde.nlm.nih.gov/home?tour=yes) to learn how to use the site.
    * [Browse](https://cde.nlm.nih.gov/cde/search) the CDEs to explore how these might be used in your discipline.

 ### Intermediate activity: